Updated: 4/24/2026

 The Dangers of Stagnant Water

-After the water has been sitting still for a while, all kinds of problems can happen.
-For example, bacteria run rampant, insects use it as a breeding ground, and vermin find a handy watering hole.
-You don’t want any of these things happening in or near your home.
+Once water has been sitting still for a while, several problems can develop.
+Bacteria can grow, insects can use the water as a breeding ground, and vermin may see it as a convenient water source.
+None of these things belong in or around your home.

 Standing Water Inside the Home